-During the mining process, each distributed node (or group of nodes within a mining pool) runs the same software on their individual hardware systems and competes to solve cryptographic puzzles.
+In Proof of Work mining, each node (or group of nodes within a mining pool) runs the same software on their hardware systems and competes to solve cryptographic puzzles.
 Winning a cryptographic puzzle involves trial and error repeatedly until a match is found, and so the probability of winning usually correlates to the amount of computing power the node has to execute this trial and error.
-When a puzzle is solved, the node that solved it has won the right to transmit the most recent state of the ecosystem, or “block”, to the rest of the network.
-All nodes update their current state, thus forming a “blockchain”, and the process begins again.
+When a puzzle is solved, the node that solved it has won the right to transmit the most recent state of the ecosystem, or 'block', to the rest of the network.
+All nodes update their current state, thus forming a 'blockchain', and the process begins again.

-When a node solves this puzzle, they also usually receive a reward in the form of a certain amount of cryptoasset, which is automatically sent to their pre-defined wallet address, thus incentivizing nodes to participate in this “mining” process in the first place.
-Therefore, “mining” can be thought of as the process of expending computing power or work, in the attempt to convert that energy into a cryptoasset.
+When a node solves this puzzle, they also usually receive a reward in the form of a certain amount of cryptoasset, which is automatically sent to their pre-defined wallet address, thus incentivizing nodes to participate in this 'mining' process in the first place.
+Therefore, 'mining' can be thought of as expending computing power or work to convert that energy into a cryptoasset.